 Those interested in the Financial Exploitation brochure can download it for free but glossy, hard copies will no longer be available.

 This educational guide links eligible low-income older adults with thousands of public and private programs that can help them pay for health care, prescriptions, food and utilities.
-The glossy, full-color publication serves as the centerpiece of the 2016 campaign You Gave, Now Save campaign–a public education initiative developed, in collaboration with NCOA, to support the vital work AAAs do to ensure that older adults receive the benefits they've earned.
-Spanish and Chinese translations are now available.
+The glossy, full-color publication serves as the centerpiece of the 2016 campaign You Gave, Now Save campaign–a public education initiative developed, in collaboration with the National Council on Aging, to support the vital work AAAs do to ensure that older adults receive the benefits they've earned.
+This brochure is available for download in English, Spanish and Chinese.

 Brain Health: You Can Make a Difference! (order)

-A guide created in partnership with the CDC and NIH to help jumpstart family conversations about maintaining brain health in older adults.
+A guide created in partnership with the Centers for Disease Control and Prevention and the National Institutes for Health to help jumpstart family conversations about maintaining brain health in older adults.

 Employment Options: Tips for Older Job Seekers (order)